 What not to love in these chocolate pistachio truffles!
 Rich dark chocolate flavour combined with sweet aroma of toasted pistachios.
 You will adore these crunchy chocolate bites!

 For chocolate lovers, these chocolate pistachio truffles will be a true treat.
-Luscious, silky, rich and nutty, these easy-to-make chocolate truffles are great as an indulgent end to a meal or as a gift for any occasion.
-The hardest part of making these truffles is waiting for them to cool.
+Luscious, silky, rich and nutty, these easy-to-make truffles are great as an indulgent end to a meal or as a gift for any occasion.

 Add butter and coarsely chopped pistachios and stir again until everything combined.
 Place the ganache in the fridge for 30 - 40 minutes to firm enough for rolling.

 Now, it's fun part of rolling the truffles.
 Place finely chopped pistachios into shallow bowl or plate.
 Take the chocolate ganache from the fridge, measure one teaspoon and roll into ball between your palms as best as you can.